~Lincoln County News~

 known as “Sheep Barons”.

-10 Masons living in the Shoshone area sought to form a lodge.
-A dispensation
+territory, 10 Masons living in the Shoshone area sought to form a lodge.
+A

-Lincoln Chapter No. 42, Order of the Eastern Star.
-Both groups have had close
+No. 42, Order of the Eastern Star.
+Both groups have had close fraternal

-fraternal relations ever since.
-The present building known as the K of P Hall
+relations ever since.
+The present building known as the K of P Hall was

-the meeting place for Bethany Lodge and the Lincoln Chapter since.
-Many
+meeting place for Bethany Lodge and the Lincoln Chapter since.
+Many meetings

 As early as 1886